deepan-codes/the-wild-oasis/README.md

 - Multi-column grids stack to single column on mobile
 - Account sidebar switches from vertical (desktop) to horizontal tab bar (mobile)
 - Reservation calendar and form stack vertically on small screens
-- Cabin detail heading transforms disabled on mobile to prevent overflow

 ---